 Turning Stories Into Communities: Interview with Playwright Anna Deavere Smith

-Why did you choose to talk to Lance Armstrong?
+Why did you choose to go to Africa?

 Rwanda I went to ten years after the genocide, and I thought it would be very interesting to talk to people whose very life was up for grabs because they looked a certain way, because they were from a certain tribe.
 That genocide had Rwandas against Rwandas, the Hutus being short, darker people and the Tutsis being taller people.
 I was interested in the body as vulnerable to the state as opposed to vulnerable to age or illness.